 The project is located in the Laramide Porphyry Copper Province in Arizona and contains two clusters of mineralized breccia pipes which elsewhere in the district are known to overlie buried porphyry copper deposits.
 Exploration to date has identified two large chargeability anomalies that are at the drill ready stage.
 No field work was completed on the project in 2017.

-No work was completed on the project during Q2 2018.
-Copper Fox is planning a surface mapping and sampling program to better define the surface alteration patterns related to the positive chargeability anomalies outlined in 2015.
-The work is to be completed on the Arizona permits portion of the project at an estimated cost of approximately US \$25,000.
-This work is expected to be completed before the end of Q3 2018.
+No work was completed on the project during Q3 2018.
+The surface work program described in the Q2 2018 MD&A has been delayed until later in 2018 or early 2019.